 Although the causes of bipolar disorder are unknown, there is a strong familial pattern of inheritance, meaning there is likely to be a genetic basis.
 Stress, drug and alcohol abuse, and traumatic experiences, including childhood trauma, and known to trigger or exacerbate bipolar disorder.

-Left untreated, bipolar disorder can have serious negative impacts on a person’s life, making it hard for them to keep a job or stay in school.
+Left untreated, bipolar disorder can have serious negative impacts on a person’s life.
+It can make it hard for them to keep a job or stay in school.
 It can also have impacts on life at home or socially.
 People with bipolar are also at 17 times greater risk of suicide, and account for around a quarter of all suicides.
-Bipolar disorders usually requires multimodal therapy, including medication and counselling.
+Bipolar disorders usually require multimodal therapy, including medication and counselling.

 Bipolar disorder symptoms

-Bipolar symptoms carry to groups of ‘ups’ and ‘downs that many clients use when describing mania and depressed periods.
+The symptoms of bipolar disorder carry to groups of ‘ups’ and ‘downs that many clients use when describing mania and depressed periods.
 It can be a lifelong condition, and may take years of therapy to learn effective mechanisms for controlling symptoms.
-Keeping a diary of symptoms, moods, sleeping patterns and major life events or stressors can be very useful for yourself and healthcare team in controlling and treating bipolar disorder.
+Keeping a diary of symptoms, moods, sleeping patterns and major life events or stressors can be very useful for yourself and your healthcare team in controlling and treating bipolar disorder.

 DSM-5 criteria for a hypomanic episode